John Frederick Hepburn-Stuart-Forbes-Trefusis: Early life

-The Honourable John Frederick Hepburn-Stuart-Forbes-Trefusis was born in 1878, the third son of Charles Henry Rolle Trefusis, 20th Baron Clinton (who had adopted by Royal Licence the surnames and arms of his first wife's family).
+John Frederick Hepburn-Stuart-Forbes-Trefusis was born in 1878, the third son of Charles Henry Rolle Trefusis, 20th Baron Clinton (who had adopted by Royal Licence the surnames and arms of his first wife's family).
 John's mother was Lord Clinton's second wife, Margaret, daughter of Sir John Walrond, 1st Baronet.

 Military career

 Trefusis first saw active service during the Second Boer War as a volunteer Trooper in the Imperial Yeomanry.
 He was commissioned as a 2nd Lieutenant into the newly formed Irish Guards on 1 July 1901 and promoted to lieutenant a year later on 2 August 1902.
 In 1904 he became Aide-de-camp to General Lord Methuen, when the latter was appointed commander of IV Army Corps (later Eastern Command).
 Trefusis stayed with Methuen when the General moved to become Commander-in-Chief in South Africa (1908).
+In November he was seconded for service on the staff.

 Trefusis returned to the UK in 1909 when he was promoted to captain on 26 October 1909, and was appointed Adjutant of the Irish Guards.
 In September 1913 he became officer of a company of Gentlemen Cadets at the Royal Military College, Sandhurst, and the following January he took the position of Adjutant of the College.
 It was a difficult time at Sandhurst, with pitched night-time battles between the companies when hockey sticks were used as weapons, and officers' leave was cancelled to deal with the unruly cadets.

 Trefusis was still Adjutant at Sandhurst when World War I broke out in August 1914.
 The Irish Guards went to France immediately as part of the British Expeditionary Force, and Trefusis joined them as a reinforcement on 18 September, following the battalion's heavy losses at Villers-Cottérêts during the Retreat from Mons and at the First Battle of the Aisne.
 He resumed his former position as Adjutant, replacing a wounded officer.